 The goal of {sitrep} is provide report templates for common epidemiological surveys and outbreak reports.
 The package further contains helper function that standardize certain analyses.

-While templates are primarily for MSF analyses - they have been setup to be as generic as possible for use by the general applied epidemiology community.
+While templates are primarily for Medecins Sans Frontieres analyses - they have been setup to be as generic as possible for use by the general applied epidemiology community.

-Detailed information about the project and the templates can be found at https://r4epis.netlify.com.
+Detailed information about the project, the templates and functions in {sitrep} can be found at https://r4epi.github.io/sitrep/.

 {sitrep} includes a number of other R packages which facilitate specific analysis: